Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/02-access-layer.md

 ### Untrusted Interfaces (Access Ports)

-All access ports remain untrusted by default.
+- All access ports remain untrusted by default.
-- ARP packets received on these ports are inspected
+- ARP packets received on these ports are inspected.
 - Invalid ARP packets are dropped.

 ---

 ### Static IP Addressing Consideration

-Since this lab uses static IP addressing instead of DHCP, manual bindings were required to allow DAI to function correctly.
+Since static addressing is used, manual bindings were required:

 ### Example:
 ```bash